orion-search/orion/README.md

 # orion
 [![Build Status](https://travis-ci.org/orion-search/orion.svg?branch=dev)](https://travis-ci.org/kstathou/orion) [![Total alerts](https://img.shields.io/lgtm/alerts/g/orion-search/orion.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/orion-search/orion/alerts/) [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/orion-search/orion.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/orion-search/orion/context:python)

-Public information is fragmented across databases, making it difficult to spot gaps and opportunities in the life sciences research, track emerging topics and find collaborators.
-The goal of this project is to develop an open-source data collection, enrichment and analysis system that will enable users to identify relevant publications and track progress in the life sciences.
+Knowledge and meta-knowledge are fragmented across databases, making it difficult to spot gaps and opportunities in research, track emerging topics and find collaborators.
+Orion depends on a flexible data collection, enrichment, and analysis system that enables users to create and explore research databases.

+Read more on Orion [here](https://medium.com/@kstathou/orion-an-open-source-tool-for-the-science-of-science-4259935f91d4).

+Orion is an open-source tool.
+If you want to use our work or parts of it, be a good citizen of the Internet and drop us an acknowledgement.
+We would also love to know what you are developing so get in touch!

 ## Data ##
 We are currently collecting data from the following sources: